FLWallace105/shipping_tracking/Readme.md

 * Current codebase depends entirely on the input file created by ACS having current row headings etc.
 * Parent/Child relationship in the models container_tracking.rb and container_milestone.rb have yet to be implemented.
 * There is no "cleanup" of old, outmoded data for both the container_milestones table and container_trackings table.
 Not an issue at launch but should be done to enhance performance with lots of data in the tables.

+### Rake Files:

+Below are the rake files, the order in which they operate is important.
+The order is:

+1. rake request_ftp_info:get_tracking_info_ftp #This will pull down the CSV export created by ACS and add the data to the table container_trackings from which all trackings depend.
+It should match in frequency when ACS puts data on the 'Outbound' FTP directory.

+2. rake request_ftp_info:create_vizion_tracking_reference #This will create a tracking reference for the container where one does not already exist.
+This should run a few minutes after the above rake task pulls in new container_ids and new scac codes (from the Master BOL)

+3. rake request_ftp_info:get_milestones_container_tracking #This will get the latest milestones for any container via the Vizion API and update the container_milestones table with tracking data.
+This should run every 3 hours or so.

+4. rake request_ftp_info:upload_tracking_file #This will upload first the Last_milestone_container_tracking_xxxx.csv file, and then second the Estimated_arrival_conntainer_tracking_xxxx.csv file, where the xxx is date/time data.
+This should run around 6 AM, 12 pm, and 6 pm or so.

 ```ruby
 rake request_ftp_info:create_vizion_tracking_reference   # create Vizion API tracking references for container tr...